NVIDIA/NeMo/docs/sources/source/nlp/dialogue_state_tracking_sgd.rst

 The idea is that domain-specific and slot-specific information can be extracted more efficiently from the collection of token-level representations than from a single sentence-level encoding.
 We used these multi-head attention layers just for the slot status detection and the categorical value decoders.

-The attention mechanisms can be enabled by passing "--tracker_model=nemotracker" params to the example script.
+The attention mechanism can be enabled by passing "--tracker_model=nemotracker" params to the example script.

 Slot Carry-over Mechanisms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^